Classname

 concatenate them together to form a single class name.
 The function will ignore

-any arguments that are null
+any arguments that are null, false, or an empty string.

 use function Mantle\Support\Helpers\classname;